 - Tenosynovitis (inflammation of the sheath surrounding the tendon).

 - Degeneration of the tendon from overuse or ‘wear and tear’.

 The term quadriceps tendinopathy is used to cover most tendon injuries.

 Treatment of quadriceps tendinopathy

-Apply cold therapy or ice if it is acutely painful.
+Apply cold therapy or ice if your knee is acutely painful.
 Ice can be applied for 10 to 15 minutes every hour for the first 24 to 48 hours.
-Later once any acute inflammation has calmed down applying heat and wearing a heat retainer may be more beneficial.

 A doctor may prescribe anti-inflammatory medication (e.g. Ibuprofen) in the early acute stages, however, if this injury is a long-term chronic problem then anti-inflammatory medication may not be beneficial and may even hinder recovery.

 Always check before you take medication.
 You should not take Ibuprofen if you have Asthma.